YowSiaoKang/tp/docs/UserGuide.md

 What you should see:
 ![add](images/features/add.png)

-### Editing a person : `edit`
+### Editing a volunteer : `edit`

-Edits an existing person in the volunteer contacts.
+Edits an existing volunteer in the volunteer contacts.

 Format: `edit INDEX [n/NAME]… [p/PHONE]… [e/EMAIL]… [a/AVAILABILITY]… [t/TAG]…​`
-- Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+- Edits the volunteer at the specified `INDEX`.
+The index refers to the index number shown in the displayed volunteer list.
 The index **must be a positive integer** 1, 2, 3, …​
 - At least one of the optional fields must be provided.
 - Existing values will be updated to the input values if they are valid.